KurdishWikipedia/bijar/README.md

 ## Public API

-The Bijar webservice provides a public API endpoint for getting spelling suggestions, which **carefully** can be used in other projects or custom user scripts
+The Bijar webservice provides public API endpoints which can be used in other projects or custom user scripts.

 ### Get Suggestions